2sic/2sxc-docs/2sxc Docs Generator/net-code/dynamic-code/object-data.md

 1. Initial Sources
     1. Default type/list configuration - this can determine that 0, 1 or many items (of a certain type) are delivered
     if one or many are delivered, then the selection will be based on what the editor added to the module instance.
-    1. Visual Query - if the template has a query attached, this query will deliver the data
+    1. [VisualQuery](xref:Basics.Query.VisualQuery.Index) - if the template has a query attached, this query will deliver the data
 2. Modifications to the source for the template
     1. The event [CustomizeData](xref:NetCode.Razor.CustomizeData) can optionally completely reconfigure what Data contains in your code.